Salmon River Light Changes

 Salmon Movement At Dusk

 I used to work on a Tay salmon beat where I'd walk to & from work and often on my way home in the dusk I'd see runs of fish moving up river almost as if they were keeping abreast of me as I headed along the riverside track.
-This always occurred at dusk as the light was starting to fade and throughout each month of the salmon fishing season.
+This always occurred at dusk as the light was starting to fade and throughout most lower water months of the salmon fishing season.
 Even during the salmon fishing day when the clouds break on a cold Spring day and a glimmer or sunlight brings 'alive' the surface of the river my senses would start to 'tingle' and too often this was just before an often 'elusive' Springer was hooked.

 Salmon River Light Changes

 Light changes are significant daily incidents to tune yourself into while salmon fishing as are any sudden changes to the weather conditions.
-I recall wading an angler onto a gravel bar on the top of the Tay's famous Glendelvine salmon beat during some of the most horrific wind conditions when salmon were completely switched off everywhere on the beat that day.
+I recall wading an angler onto a gravel bar on the top of the Tay's famous Glendelvine salmon beat during some of the most horrific stormy wind conditions when salmon were completely switched off everywhere on the beat that day.
 It was a difficult wade and the wind didn't help us as we covered the target salmon lie.
 All of a sudden and very unexpectedly the gale completely ceased for literally a few minutes and within a few casts a lovely 8 pounder took the fly even though it ended up 360'ing us twice from our mid river gravel bar position before being introduced to the landing net!

 The Calm Before The Salmon Fishing Storm